Understand the complaints rules

 To meet the resolution requirements, you must:

-- make best efforts to resolve the complaint at first contact
+- make best efforts to resolve the complaint at first contact or, if this is not possible, as soon as you can afterwards

 - if resolution is not possible at first contact, investigate the complaint (proportionate to its seriousness)

-- offer a remedy that addresses the cause of the complaint and considers the consumer's situation.
+- offer a remedy that addresses the cause of the complaint and considers the consumer's situation

-When should a complaint be escalated?
+When a complaint should be prioritised or escalated

-- is not happy with the progress or outcome of their complaint
+- is not happy with the progress or outcome of their complaint or

 - asks about other options to follow it up.

-Your complaints-handling process must:
+Your complaints handling process must:

-- clearly describe your own escalation process
+- clearly describe your own prioritisation and escalation process

-- escalate at the consumer’s 'reasonable' request
+- escalate at the consumer’s reasonable request

-- tell them how escalated complaints will be managed
+- tell them how escalated complaints will be managed and

 - provide a clear dispute resolution process, ensuring that they can escalate their complaint to the TIO after you’ve tried to resolve it.